King Kong 360: Special effects

-When the tram drives into the building of the 3-D attraction, it drives onto a motion based platform, which can make the tram tilt left and right, vibrate, and raise up and drop down.
+When the tram drives into the building of the (formerly 3-D) attraction, it drives onto a motion based platform, which can make the tram tilt left and right, vibrate, and raise up and drop down.
 The theater is equipped with physical effects that enhance the experience such as wind, water, air blasts, the scent of King Kong's banana breath, and the motion.

+The attraction utilized 3-D glasses from its debut up until 2026.
+The screens were converted to 2D during a refurbishment period, with the new version officially reopening on March 14, 2026.

 Universal Studios Florida counterpart

 In 1990, a ride called Kongfrontation was a similar ride.
 It closed in 2002 and was replaced by Revenge of the Mummy.
 A new Kong ride, Skull Island: Reign of Kong, opened in July 2016 in Islands of Adventure.